-Join us for Prenatal yoga!
-The Prenatal Yoga Center hosts its unique program at Kids In Sports on the Upper East Side.
-Catering to the needs of the students, this class links yoga postures with breath, helping to bring awareness to the mind and body as well as a connection to your baby.
+Join us for prenatal yoga on the Upper East Side!
+This unique program links yoga postures with breath, bringing awareness to the mind and body, as well as a connection to your baby.

-The program, taught by Jenny and conducted in a calm, peaceful environment, will help strengthen the uterus and pelvic muscles, improve circulation and increase overall comfort.
-Yoga can also alleviate many of the discomforts of pregnancy.
-A safe, open community allows you to freely discuss any issues or concerns and share the wonderful new changes you and your baby are experiencing.
+Prenatal yoga strengthens the uterus and pelvic muscles, improves circulation, and increases overall comfort, alleviating many of the discomforts of pregnancy.
+Students can freely discuss issues or concerns and share the wonderful changes they are experiencing.

 Classes can be purchased in a monthly series.
 If you miss a class during your series, you can make-up your missed class by taking any prenatal yoga class at our UWS location.
 Single classes CANNOT be purchased for this location.